Unsupervised anomaly detection in MeV ultrafast electron diffraction: Computational Methods

 If a significant number of anomalies are present in a dataset, the CAE will present a high training error in these images.
 In preliminary experiments, we observed that the errors group in two separate clusters, and therefore the likelihood function of these errors can be modeled with a mixture of probability density functions $p(e|N)$ and $p(e|A)$ \cite{murphy2012machine}, which are the likelihoods of the error under the hypothesis that the image is normal ($N$) or an anomaly ($A$).
 If the prior probability for these anomalies $p(A)=1-p(N)$, then a posterior probability can be written as

 It has been experimentally shown that the marginal likelihood of the MSE error

 can be modeled with two Gamma distributions or two Rice distributions as conditional likelihoods.
-If it is assumed that a significant number of anomalies is present in a dataset, but they are not previously detected, as it is the case of this work, both the parameters of the distributions and the values of priors $p(N)$ and $p(A)$ can be easily adjusted by the use of the ME algorithm or by using the limited memory Broyden–Fletcher–Goldfarb–Shanno with box constraints (L-BFGS-B) \cite{fletcher2000practical} algorithm.
+If it is assumed that a significant number of anomalies is present in a dataset, but they are not previously detected, as it is the case of this work, both the parameters of the distributions and the values of priors $p(N)$ and $p(A)$ can be easily adjusted by the use of the ME algorithm or by using the limited memory Broyden–Fletcher–Goldfarb–Shanno with box constraints (L-BFGS-B) \cite{fletcher2000practical} algorithm. {\ The details of the strategy to asses the convergence of the algorithm are explained in Subsection 4.2 below.}

+{\ It must be noted that in dynamic experiments, we must avoid treating real pump-induced changes as anomalies.
+The cleanest deployment is to train (or calibrate the error distribution) on a representative subset of nominally good frames for each condition (unpumped and pumped) or on pre-pump baseline frames, and then apply the detector within each condition/time-delay block.
+The model’s output probability $p(N|e)$ then identifies frames that deviate from the typical appearance for that condition.}

 Once the posterior probability is estimated, the detector provides the user with an estimation of the probability that the sample is normal.
 That way, those samples that have a probability close to 0.5 can be visually analyzed by the user.